lynnfaraday/aresmush.com/_root/tutorials/config/channels.md

 ## default_channels

 You can configure which channels new characters join by default when they are first created.
+Guests will also be added to those same channels when they connect.

 This should be a list.
 For example:

     - Questions
     - Chat

+> <i class="fa fa-exclamation-triangle"></i> **Note:**  Make sure these channels don't have permissions that would restrict their use by unapproved/guest characters.